-For the 12th straight season, I have created a mock college football playoff bracket based my proposed college football playoff system.
-I know that a four-team playoff will emerge next season, but I’d like to think we can do better.
+For the 13th straight season, I have created a mock college football playoff bracket based my proposed college football playoff system.
+I know that a four-team playoff has emerged, but I think thinks year’s controversial selections prove that we can obviously do a lot better.
 You will see below that 16 is clearly the magic number for the ideal college football playoff, as I will present to you the most comprehensive college football playoff proposal you will see anywhere.
 Anyone that would like to see this playoff in an excel bracket format then just let me know, and I’ll send you a copy.

-Winners play Saturday December 21st at 3:30 in Phoenix, AZ (ESPN)
+Winners play Saturday December 27th at 3:30 in Phoenix, AZ (ABC)

 - 4 regions (teams seeded 1-4 based on committee)